 - 2 heaped tablespoons sour cream

-- salt and pepper
+- fine sea salt and pepper

 - Place the smoked spare ribs in a large soup pot and cover with the water.
 Bring to a boil and cook slowly for about 30 minutes.
 Remove the foam with a slotted spoon.

-- In the meantime clean and chop the vegetables into small cubes.
-Give them to the soup and immediately start making the meatballs by mixing the ground pork with 1 of the egg yolks and 3 tablespoons of the rice.
+- Immediately start making the meatballs by mixing the ground pork with 1 of the egg yolks and 3 tablespoons of the rice.
 Add salt and pepper generously.

 - Form walnut-sized meatballs (I had about 35).
 Place the flour on a plate and turn the meatballs into it, shaking a bit to remove the excess.
-Give them to the soup together with the remaining two tablespoons of rice and cook on low for about 20 to 30 minutes or until the rice and the vegetables are soft.
+Add them to the soup together with the remaining two tablespoons of rice and cook on low heat for about 20 to 30 minutes or until the rice and the vegetables are soft.